forestry-labs/distillML/README.md

 Given a continuous and categorical feature, the `plot` function provides conditional PDP curves, which separates the mean values based on the categorical feature value.
-For two continuous features, the `plot` function provides a heatmap.
+For two continuous features, the `plot` function provides a PDP heatmap.
 To input the pairs of features to plot, we specify this in the form of a two-column dataframe of feature names, where each row represents a single pair.